Flowergift/data-importer-support-nifti/README.md

 - Applies design patterns and principles (SOLID, etc.) to ensure code quality and maintainability
 - Provides comprehensive unit tests covering positive and negative scenarios
 - Adheres to clean, well-formatted, and well-named C# code
-- Includes documentation on the architecture, design decisions, and potential improvements

 ## Installation and Usage
 1. Clone or download this repository.